wellcometrust/reach/pull_request_template.md

 # Description

 Please include a summary of the changes this PR introduces for the codebase.
-Make sure to specify if some sections need special attention
-, and why you want to introduce this change.
+Also specify if some sections need special attention, and why you want to introduce this change.

-Make sure to split changes across multiple pull request, as we won review  bundled pull requests.
+Make sure to split changes across multiple pull request, as we won't review  bundled pull requests.

 Finally, make sure your PR follows our code of conduct before posting (Check our [contributing guidelines](CONTRIBUTING.md) if you're not sure).